 If planning to rent in Taiwan, it’s almost certain that electricity, water and gas will be hooked up and ready to use before moving in.
 Tenants will start to pay from the first moment they use any utility.
-In Taipei, utility bills do not come every month but every two to three months depending on the utility company.
+In Taipei, utility bills don't come every month but every two to three months depending on the utility company.
 Utility bills can be paid at any 7/11 convenience store, which are open 24 hours.

 Water is usually already hooked up when one moves into an apartment.
-Drinking tap water is not recommended in Taiwan.
+Drinking tap water isn't recommended in Taiwan.
 While the water itself is fine, the water pipes in most cities and towns are old and cracked, which can result in heavy metals getting into drinking water.
 This can cause health problems with continued use.
 However, Taiwan’s water is fine for washing, showering and cooking and water use tends to be inexpensive.

 Taiwan uses natural gas or propane for cooking and heating water.
 Efficient, space-saving systems are in place to heat water so expats will never have to pay for a heated water tank.
 CPC is the main provider of natural gas.
 Monthly fees are inexpensive for connected gas lines.
 In older and more remote areas where natural gas lines aren’t available, local propane sellers can deliver gas to one's home.